Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/VI. Local-Administrator-Restrictions.md

 - Tested remote access restrictions by attempting to log in with local administrator credentials.
 - Verified that only domain admins had the ability to perform administrative tasks.

-📸 **Remote Desktop Access With Local Admin Credentials Showing Test Denied:**
+📸 **Remote Desktop Access With Local Admin Credentials Showing Test Denied**

 ![Remote Desktop Access With Local Admin Credentials Showing Test Denied](https://github.com/user-attachments/assets/8393a084-ff77-4a2a-9b7f-903c64103cd8)